blaze/blaze/presentations/markdown/nyc-start.md

 It feels like NumPy/Pandas.
 It drives other data systems.

-Blaze expressions enable us to design algorithms.
+Blaze expressions enable high-level reasoning.